-In the fields of education as well as research the Faculty of Health, Medicine en Life Sciences (FHML) cooperates closely with several national and international organisations.
-All six FHML schools participate in national research schools.
+In the field of research the Faculty of Health, Medicine en Life Sciences (FHML) cooperates closely with several national and international organisations.
+All FHML schools participate in national research schools.
 Moreover, FHML participates in several Leading Technology Institutes.

 Participation in national research schools